BlackFuffey/antenna/README.md

 # antenna

-Quickly and securely transfer file over network with no setup
+Quickly and securely transfer file over IP directly with no setup